CPNV-ES-BI/BI_JAVA_GCP/README.md

 This command starts the image and run it as a container.
 It runs all tests and report the result in the console.

+## CI with Maven

+During the project, a continous integration github action has been created to test the unit test from the project.

+The configuration of the file can be find in the [wiki.](https://github.com/CPNV-ES-BI/BI_JAVA_GCP/wiki/CI-CD---With-docker)

 ## Directory structure

 The directory structure of the project is as follows: